What is a smart contract?

 How do they work?

-network, smart contracts are responsible for performing the operations that take place when users (addresses) interact with each other.
+On the Ethereum network, smart contracts are responsible for performing the operations that take place when users (addresses) interact with each other.
 An address that is not a smart contract is called an external account (EOA).
 In other words, smart contracts are controlled by computer codes, and EOAs are controlled by users.
 Ethereum smart contracts consist of a contract code and two public keys.
 The creator of the contract provides the first public key.
 The other key represents the contract itself and acts as a digital identifier unique to each smart contract.

-The deployment of a smart contract is done via a transaction and can only be activated when an EOA or other smart contracts calls on an EOA or other smart contracts.
+The deployment of a smart contract is done via a transaction and can only be activated when an EOA or other smart contract calls on an EOA or other smart contracts.
 However, the first trigger is by an EOA (user).

 An Ethereum smart contract often has the following characteristics: